 3. File Articles of Organization

-Articles of Organization is a required document necessary for business formation.
+The articles of organization is a required document necessary for business formation.

 - Depending on your state, this document may be called: Certificate of Formation, Articles of Incorporation, or Certificate of Organization.